uyenle5796/AVP2-AudioTerrain/README.md

 1. Download and install Xcode and openFrameworks.
 2. Clone Maximilian.
 3. Copy 'ofxMaxim' folder in Maximilian/openFrameworks/ to your openFrameworks/addons/ folder.
+4. Open and compile the program in Xcode.
+5. Once compiled, click + hold + move mouse to change the camera angle.

 <br>